 In situations, such as grinding for example, where the contaminants are released in the air at high speed and where there is a rapid air circulation in the room, the necessary capture velocity may be 5 to 10 times higher.

 What are the general rules for hood design?Back to top

 The shape of the hood, its size, location, and rate of airflow each play an important role in design considerations.
 Each type of hood has specific design requirements, but several general principles apply to all hoods:

 - The hood should be placed as close as possible to the source of contamination, preferably enclosing it.
 The more completely enclosed the source is, the less air will be required for control.
 The required airflow rate varies with the square of the distance from the source as shown in Figure 7.

 - The air should travel from source of the contaminant and into the hood with enough velocity (speed) to adequately capture the contaminant.

 - The hood should be located in a way that the operator is never between the contaminant source and the hood.

 - The natural movement of contaminants should be taken into consideration.
 For example, a hood should be placed above hot processes to trap rising gases and heat.
 A grinding wheel or woodworking machine should be equipped with a partial enclosure to trap the flying particles where they spin off.

-- The flanges or baffles should be used around the hood opening to increase the capture effectiveness and reduce ventilation air requirements.
+- Flanges or baffles should be used around the hood opening to increase the capture effectiveness and reduce ventilation air requirements.

-If a hood moved from two inches away from a source to four inches away (twice the distance), the required airflow will be four times greater to provide the same degree of capture.
+If a hood is moved from two inches away from a source to four inches away (twice the distance), the airflow required to provide the same degree of capture will be four times greater.